Gypsy Travellers unauthorised encampments

 If the land is privately owned, the landowner is responsible for dealing with the encampment.
 Our Gypsy Traveller Liaison Officer (GTLO), can advise the landowner on how to deal with this.

 If the land isn’t owned by the council but is controlled or maintained by us like a park, the landowner is responsible for taking eviction action.
-Find out more in our advice for landowners considering civil action (pdf 172KB).

 Following guidance from the Scottish Government, Gypsy Travellers are recognised as a minority ethnic group with distinct characteristics.
 When dealing with unauthorised encampments all public authorities have a legal responsibility to ensure Gypsy Travellers don't suffer discrimination because of their way of life.